-A Home Inspector's Code of Ethics deals with non-inspection aspects of the inspection such as the Inspector's relationship with the buyer, seller, real estate broker, etc. The Standards of Practice deals with aspects of the home inspection such as what is inspected, what the client can expect, what an inspector is permitted to do, etc.
+A Home Inspector's Code of Ethics deals with non-inspection issues such as the Inspector's relationship with the buyer, seller, real estate broker, etc. The Standards of Practice deals with what is inspected, what the client can expect, what an inspector is permitted to do, etc.

 The Licensed Engineers of Heimer Engineering substantially adhere to multiple home inspection codes of ethics and standards of practice.
-In the event of a conflict between, or if the Code of Ethics or Standards of Practice conflict with the Licensed Engineer's responsibility to his client, the Licensed Engineer will use his professional judgment as to what should be inspected.
+If the Code of Ethics or Standards of Practice conflict with the Licensed Engineer's responsibility to his client, the Licensed Engineer will use his professional judgment.

-The Licensed Engineer does not share the findings of the inspection with anyone other than our client and their Attorney.
-The Engineer is required to use any information obtained during the inspection only for the benefit of his client.
-If someone other than our client or their Attorney calls for information, we require your written authorization from you before we can speak with them.
+The Licensed Engineer does not share the inspection findings with anyone other than our client and their Attorney.
+The Engineer is required to use information obtained during the inspection only for the benefit of his client.
+If someone other than the client or their Attorney calls for information, we require the client's written authorization before we can speak with them.

 Trust a Licensed Engineer to adhere to a Code of Ethics and follow a Standards of Practice.

-The initial inspection describes the condition of the site at the time of the inspection.
-Many things can change after the initial inspection.
-In addition to the emailed report, you receive an on-site report that can help you get adjustments at closing.
+A pre-purchase inspection describes the condition of the site at the time of the inspection.
+The condition of the building can change after the initial inspection.
+A pre-closing inspection helps you find out what has changed.

 A pre-closing inspection is important because: